cerner/terra-core/packages/terra-table/docs/guides/MultiSelectTable.md

     );
   }
   ```
-  Using these steps we get the following example.
+  Using these steps we get the following example: